google/WebFundamentals/src/_langs/en/tools/profile-performance/evaluate-performance/timeline-tool.markdown

 ![Event details pane](imgs/frames_mode_event_selected.png)

 Certain details are present in events of all types, such as Duration and CPU Time, while some only apply to certain event types.
-For information on what details each kind of record contains, see the [Timeline Event Reference](tools/profile-performance/evaluate-performance/performance-reference).
+See the [Timeline event reference](https://web-central.appspot.com/web/tools/profile-performance/evaluate-performance/performance-reference?hl=en) for details on each record type.

 When you select a Paint record, DevTools highlights the region of the screen that was updated with a blue semi-transparent rectangle, as shown below.